cysouw/diathesis/text/c01_introduction.md

 ## Introducing diathesis

-The quintessential example of diathesis, found in virtually every grammatical descriptions of German, is the *werden + Infinitiv* passive \Next[a].
-The special characteristic of this construction is that the state-of-affairs described by the passive is essentially the same as in the corresponding active \Next[b], though the sentence structure of course differs between the two expressions.
+The quintessential example of diathesis, found in virtually every grammatical descriptions of German, is the *werden + Infinitiv* passive construction \Next[a].
+The important characteristic of this construction is that the state-of-affairs as described by the passive is essentially the same as in the corresponding active \Next[b], though the grammatical structure of course differs between the two expressions.

 \ex.
  \a.
 Das Gemälde wird (von einem Künstler) gemalt.
  \b.
 Der Künstler malt ein Gemälde.

-This approach to diathesis, viz. different sentence structures that express approximately the same situation, is applicable to an enormous amount of grammatical phenomena in German.
+This approach to diathesis, viz. different grammatical sentence structures that express approximately the same situation, is applicable to a large number of grammatical phenomena in German.
 For example, some verbs allow for passive-like constructions without any *werden* auxiliary \Next[a], other verbs allow for an alternation between a case-marked accusative and a prepositional phrase \Next[b].
-Further, there exist many different kinds of diathesis marked by a reflexive pronouns \Next[c] or preverbs \Next[d].
-And various auxiliary-like construction beyond the *werden* passive also show diathesis \Next[e].\footnote{Many examples in this book include masculine nouns because the articles then overtly show the different German cases.
-Notwithstanding this grammatical preference, I will try to use examples with as much diversity as possible throughout this book.}
+Further, there exist many different kinds of diathesis marked by a reflexive pronoun \Next[c] or marked by preverbs \Next[d].
+Many auxiliary-like construction beyond the *werden* passive also show diathesis \Next[e].^[Many examples in this book include masculine nouns because the articles then overtly show the different German cases.
+Notwithstanding this grammatical preference, I will try to use examples with as much diversity as possible throughout this book.]

 \ex.
  \a.
 Der Doktor heilt den Schmerz.
 Der Schmerz heilt (durch den Doktor).